zack-bitcoin/amoveo-docs/getting-started/turn_it_on.md

 to detach from  a running node, and leave it running in the background, hold the Control key, and press the D key.

-You can communicate with the running node from a terminal like this:
+You re-attach to the running node from a terminal like this:
 ```
   make prod-attach
 ```

-now that you are attached to a node, you can tell it [commands](../api/commands.md)
+When you are attached to a node, you can tell it [commands](../api/commands.md)

 [You can read about how to download the blocks and sync with the network here](sync.md)